siverpro/testnet_wiki/docs/02_Installation/02_Preparing_Ubuntu.md

 Note: [This alternative installation guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) could be of help if you run into any problems.

-First you'll need curl for the docker installation.
-It should already be included as default in Ubuntu 18.04, but if it isn't then installing curl is done as follows:

-    sudo apt-get install curl

-You will be prompted for your linux account password here.

 Docker is installed using a terminal window.
 Open one, and then install the docker.io package:

     sudo apt-get install docker.io